smarter-sh/community/README.md

 ## Governance

-Kubernetes has the following types of groups that are officially supported:
+Smarter has the following types of groups that are officially supported:

 * **Committees** are named sets of people that are chartered to take on sensitive topics.
   This group is encouraged to be as open as possible while achieving its mission but, because of the nature of the topics discussed, private communications are allowed.
   Examples of committees include the steering committee and things like security or code of conduct.
 * **Special Interest Groups (SIGs)** are persistent open groups that focus on a part of the project.
   SIGs must have open and transparent proceedings.
-  Anyone is welcome to participate and contribute provided they follow the Kubernetes Code of Conduct.
+  Anyone is welcome to participate and contribute provided they follow the Smarter Code of Conduct.
   The purpose of a SIG is to own and develop a set of **subprojects**.
   * **Subprojects** Each SIG can have a set of subprojects.
     These are smaller groups that can work independently.
-    Some subprojects will be part of the main Kubernetes deliverables while others will be more speculative and live in the `kubernetes-sigs` github org.
+    Some subprojects will be part of the main Smarter deliverables while others will be more speculative and live in the `kubernetes-sigs` github org.
 * **Working Groups** are temporary groups that are formed to address issues that cross SIG boundaries.
   Working groups do not own any code or other long term artifacts.
   Working groups can report back and act through involved SIGs.